grouin/propa/README.md

   propagated if found in previous annotations (e.g., blacklist=John,Jane)

-* propagation-v2.pl: current main script (v1 is an old version)
+* *propagation-v2.pl*: current main script (v1 is an old version)

-* deletion-lexicon.txt: list of tokens for which existing annotations must be deleted
+* *deletion-lexicon.txt*: list of tokens for which existing annotations must be deleted

-* deletion-annotation.pl: script to delete annotations that have been erroneously propagated, based on the deletion-lexicon.txt file
+* *deletion-annotation.pl*: script to delete annotations that have been erroneously propagated, based on the deletion-lexicon.txt file

-* supprime-annotations-imbriquees.pl: script to delete overlap
+* *supprime-annotations-imbriquees.pl*: script to delete overlap
   annotations.
 Allows to keep the longest annotation for annotations having the same start offset.
 Not a stable version